homologay/bored-algebra/README.md

 * `rand` integration to generate random elements of specific rings
 * `quickcheck` for testing that algebraic structures are what they say they are

-## Goals / niche

-* An API that is generic and flexible, but not necessarily fast
-* Good documentation that integrates LaTeX and explains the relevant concepts

 ## Status